wajeehamushtaq/Aguadulce-assessment/README.md

   - Submit a Bid: Allow a user to submit a bid in a secure manner
   - Show an error message when the submitted bid amount is less than the highest bid amount
   - Statistics: Show the total number of bids made and total ETH volume
+- Added 1 complete unit and 1 integration test
+- Implement an endpoint to deploy a new auction smart contract with parameters being the end time and the beneficiary wallet address.

 ## Technology Stack
  ![Typescript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)